rodrigosapedroso/kitro-assignment/frontend/README.md

 This is the frontend for **Kitro**, a simple inventory management application built to interact with the Kitro API.
 It provides a clean and intuitive interface to track products, monitor stock levels, visualize sales data, and display key metrics for a restaurant or retail environment.

 ## User Stories

-- 1 - Sidebar with Overview and Products navigation tabs
+1. ✅ Persistent sidebar with Overview and Products navigation tabs
-- 2 - Kitro's branding consistent across the app
+2. ✅ Kitro branding consistent across the application
-- 6 - Total products sold displayed in Overview page
+6. ✅ Total products sold displayed in Overview page
-- 7 - Total products available displayed in Overview page
+7. ✅ Total products available displayed in Overview page
-- 8 - Total gains after taxes displayed in Overview page
+8. ✅ Total gains after taxes displayed in Overview page
-- 14 - Searchable table presented in Products page
+14. ✅ Searchable table presented in Products page

 ## Technology Stack
 - React 19